 Open Hearts Space activities

-Open Art Space: Tuesday afternoons
+Open Art Space

-The Open Art Space gives us the chance to stay connected with ourselves and enjoy creative moments, as we support others with acceptance and presence.
+The Open Art Space gives us the opportunity to stay connected with ourselves and enjoy creative moments, as we support others with acceptance and presence.
 We meet every week to create together and invite anybody who may need some moments of peace.

 This child-friendly activity is open to women who want to practice their German skills.
-German language cafés address an important need for newcomers and help grow their speaking skills in everyday life.
+German language cafés address an important need for newcomers and help foster their speaking skills in everyday life.
 However, the Open Hearts Space community observed that women have not always felt comfortable attending these cafés due to the men’s domination of conversations.
 Women’s participation in these activities is low partly because of religious and cultural beliefs, meaning avoiding mixed-gender spaces.
 In other cases, women are unable to attend as they cannot leave their children alone at home.
 The Frauensprachcafé offers babysitting services and provides women with the possibility to speak German in a safe and relaxed environment.

 “Be my buddy” support programme for teenagers and kids

 This programme aims to cultivate stable and safe relationships with children and teenagers who were forced to flee their countries of origin.
-With a holistic approach toward the needs of individuals and families, we provide social and emotional support, while helping also in practical and organisational matters.
+With a holistic approach towards the needs of individuals and families, we provide social and emotional support, while helping also in practical and organisational matters.
 This includes individual support or providing a creative safe space for children.